 Restrictions on Moving Costs Payment Assistance (per 38 CFR 62.34(d)) Payment Payment must be made by the grantee directly to a third party.
-Cost-Sharing with Payments for moving costs cannot be provided on behalf of Other Programs participants for the same period of time and for the same cost types that are being provided through another Federal, State, or local program.
+Cost-Sharing with Other Programs Payments for moving costs cannot be provided on behalf of participants for the same period of time and for the same cost types that are being provided through another Federal, State, or lead that are being provided through another Federal, State, or local program.
 Assistance Limit Maximum of one time during a 2-year period.